 More egregious is how Governor Pataki has handled judicial appointment to the state's lower courts.
-Over a year and a half ago, the Governor promulgated an executive order to establish screening committees to evaluate candidates for appointive judgeships.
+Over a year and a half ago, the Governor promulgated an executive order to establish screening commit- cal manipulation of judgeships in tees to evaluate candidates for appointive judgeships.
 Not one of these committees has been established.
 Instead, the Governor - now almost halfway through his term - purports to use a temporary judicial screening committee.
 Virtually no information about that committee is publicly available.